 RIB / Jaffa Crew

 Those volunteering as RIB crew in support of racing must be experienced in dinghy sailing and having racing experience would be a distinct advantage.
 As RIB crew you must familiarise yourself with the helming of the RIB, should anything happen to inhibit the helm.
 RIB Helms must be able to operate the VHF radio and it would be helpful if RIB crew can do also.
 In the case of the Jaffa there is no radio, fixed radio but you must have a handheld that communicates to Thorney Club and the wider community.
-Ensure that when you prepare yourself for the trip that you take a VHF radio, the white tub applicable to the boat concerned and a first aid grab bag.
+Ensure that when you prepare yourself for the trip that you take a VHF radio, the grab bag applicable to the boat concerned.

 The crew and the helm are a team.
 While the RIB helm pilots the boat, the crew should act as the 'eyes and ears' of the helm and continually sweep the fleet, identifying problems such as capsizes.

-Newly qualified PBL2 should look to volunteer as crew until they have gained sufficient experience to volunteer as RIB helm (i.e. covered a minimum of at least two races during which time they should be permitted to drive for 30 – 45 minutes as /when appropriate ).
+Newly qualified PB2 should look to volunteer as crew until they have gained sufficient experience to volunteer as RIB helm (i.e. covered a minimum of at least two races during which time they should be permitted to drive for 30 45 minutes as /when appropriate ).

 Suitable clothing MUST be worn to keep warm and dry, see below.